Define your experiment's audience

 Note

-Targeting groups of users is useful if you’d like to limit experiment exposure to users in a specific geographical location, or those who belong to certain demographic groups, or those who meet certain usage thresholds in your product (i.e., power users).
+Targeting groups of users is useful if you’d like to limit experiment exposure to users in a specific geographical location, or those who belong to certain demographic groups, or those who meet certain usage thresholds in your product (like power users).
 To do so, you’ll define a user segment to target, by selecting Targeted Users and clicking into Segment 1.
 Then follow the same steps you’d use to build a user segment in Amplitude Analytics:

 • To target based on user properties from Amplitude Analytics, select the user property you're interested in and enter the appropriate values.
-User properties come from the end user profile maintained by Amplitude Analytics, and are updated based on your analytics instrumentation.
+User properties come from the end user profile maintained by Amplitude Analytics, and update based on your analytics instrumentation.
 (If you need to evaluate user properties in real-time, add the value of the user property to the context you pass to the SDK or REST API.)

 Add more segments by clicking + Add Segment.